WearableComputerLab/ViewpointCursor/README.md

 ### Dependencies
 It's just C++.
 VP was originally implemented for Linux, but has also been tested on OSX.
-I don't do any crazy cross-platform stuff, so it should work on Windows.
+I don't do any crazy platform-specific stuff, so it should work on Windows.

 VP requires the following libraries: